 Not all was lost, though.
 For one, the Opitzes had brought a ton of wine, which they traded with their friendly neighbors for food and “refreshments,” says Lary.
 He also notes: “There was a local radio station that was broadcasting the whole thing, so we were able to listen to all of the music sitting in somebody’s tent, eating their food and drinking our wine.”

-Several months ago, my wife and I rented an Airbnb near where Lang’s Woodstock 50 celebration was supposed to take place—you know, just in case.
-It might still happen.
-Or maybe we’ll just go on down to Yasgur’s Farm instead.
+Several months ago, my wife and I rented an Airbnb near where Lang’s Woodstock 50 celebration was supposed to take place (i.e. Watkins Glen)—you know, just in case.
+Of course, we had to cancel our reservation, but as a consolation, we’ll be seeing Hamilton at Proctors this Saturday instead.
+But one of these days, we’ll have to go on down to Yasgur’s Farm.